Overview

 $ClientId = "YOUR_CLIENT_ID"

-- All deployed machines inherit the cleanup mechanism
+- All future Fleet VMs inherit the cleanup automation

-- Device objects are removed automatically at shutdown
+- Device objects are removed automatically during shutdown

 Trigger